About the Journal

 • Ensure accuracy in spelling, grammar, and formatting.

-• Follow APA 6 or APA 7 based on journal requirements (default: APA 7).
+• Follow APA 7 based on journal requirements (default: APA 7).

 • Consistency is key—double-check citations and references.